cytoscape/cytoscape.js-k-means/README.md

 #### Distance metric
 The metric used to measure the distance between two nodes.
 By default it is set to ```'euclidean'``` distance.
-It can be one of the pre-defined functions: ```'euclidean', 'manhattan', 'max'```, or you may create your own function within the [distances object](cytoscape-k-means.js) that returns a float representing the distance between two nodes.
+It can be one of the pre-defined functions: ```'euclidean', 'manhattan', 'max'```, or you may pass in your own function (see the [distances object](cytoscape-k-means.js) for examples) that returns a float representing the distance between a node and cluster center.

 ## Publishing instructions